300 (film): Plot

-On the second day, Xerxes sends in new waves of armies from Asia and other Persian subject states, including war elephants, to crush the Spartans, but to no avail.
-Meanwhile, an embittered Ephialtes defects to Xerxes to whom he reveals the secret path in exchange for wealth, luxury, women, and a Persian uniform.
-The Arcadians retreat upon learning of Ephialtes' betrayal, but the Spartans stay.
-Leonidas orders an injured but reluctant Dilios to return to Sparta and tell them of what has happened: a "tale of victory".
+On the second day, Xerxes sends in new waves of armies, including war elephants, bombardiers, and an armored rhinoceros, with no success.
+Meanwhile, an embittered Ephialtes has defected to Xerxes and reveals the secret path in exchange for wealth, women, and a uniform.
+During the fight, Artemis's son, Astinos is decapitated in battle, in which he violently broke formation and killed a group of Persians as a response.
+The Arcadians retreat upon learning of Ephialtes' betrayal, but the Spartans choose to stay.
+Leonidas orders an injured but reluctant Dilios to return to Sparta and inform his compatriots of what has happened.

-In Sparta, Queen Gorgo tries to persuade the Spartan Council to send reinforcements to aid the 300.
-Theron, a corrupt politician, claims that he "owns" the council and threatens the Queen, who reluctantly submits to his sexual demands in return for his help.
-When Theron disgraces her in front of the council, Gorgo kills him out of rage, revealing within his robe a bag of Xerxes' gold.
+In Sparta, Queen Gorgo attempted to persuade the Spartan Council to reinforce the 300 Spartan soldiers making their last stand.
+Gorgo comes to Theron for help beforehand, having been allowed to make her plea to the council, but Theron rapes her in exchange for his needed assistance, and the next day betrays her and attempts to defame her as an adulteress before the council.
+Gorgo kills Theron, revealing a bag of Xerxes' gold in his robe.
 Acknowledging his betrayal, the Council unanimously agrees to send reinforcements.
 On the third day, the Persians, led by Ephialtes, traverse the secret path, encircling the Spartans.
-Xerxes' general again demands their surrender.
-Leonidas seemingly kneels in submission, allowing Stelios to leap over him and kill the general.
+Xerxes' general again demands their surrender, but the Spartans refuse, and Stelios kills the general.
 Angered, Xerxes orders his troops to attack.
-Leonidas throws his spear at Xerxes, which cuts across and wounds his face, proving the God-King's mortality.
+Leonidas throws his spear at Xerxes, slicing his face to prove the God-King's mortality.
 Leonidas and the remaining Spartans fight to the last man until they finally succumb to an arrow barrage.

-Dilios, now back in Sparta, concludes his tale before the council.
-Inspired by Leonidas' sacrifice, the Greeks mobilize.
-One year later, the Persians face an army of 30,000 free Greeks led by a vanguard of 10,000 Spartans.
-After one final speech commemorating the 300, Dilios, now head of the Spartan Army, leads them to battle against the Persians across the fields of Plataea.
+Dilios concludes his tale before the Spartan Council.
+Inspired by Leonidas's sacrifice, the Greeks mobilize an army, with Sparta leading the charge.
+Dilios, now head of the Spartan-led Greek army, gives a rousing emotional speech in tribute to King Leonidas and the 300 who sacrificed their lives a year prior.
+He then leads the Spartan-led Greek army into the Battle of Plataea against the Persians.